7 Common Causes of Back Pain

 6. Health Issues in Other Parts of Your Body

 Conditions that affect other organs—not just the muscles and joints in your back—can cause pain in or near your lower back.
-These include kidney stones or infections, sexually transmitted infections, and endometriosis, in which the tissue that lines the uterus grows elsewhere in the body.
+These include kidney stones or infections, pancreatitis, sexually transmitted infections, and endometriosis, in which the tissue that lines the uterus grows elsewhere in the body.
 Pregnant women frequently develop back pain, and so do people with fibromyalgia, which causes fatigue and muscle aches throughout the body.

 7. Spinal Stenosis